Ravi1234-ui/gait-authentication-system/README.md

 ### Real-World Data

-The system is trained exclusively on **real-world data** collected from individuals using smartphones.
+The system is trained primarily on **real-world data** collected from individuals using smartphones.

 Each person’s data is stored separately as: